If you need to know right now

 When the limp became obvious, we did what any dog owner does: we inspected her paw thoroughly.
 We found a bump.
 It looked like she had stepped on something sharp, gotten a splinter, or irritated the pad.
 It was a reasonable explanation.

 We treated it the way you'd treat a minor wound: cleaning it, triple antibiotic cream, bandaging it, rest.
-For a little while, she seemed to improve.
+The bump healed, and for a little while, she seemed to improve.
 And then she started limping again.

 First vet visit: she stops limping the moment we walk in